An Empirical Study of Realized GNN Expressiveness: Introduction

-When a unified theoretical characterization of expressiveness does not exist, testing on expressiveness datasets is a good approach. \citet{abboud2020surprising,murphy2019relational,balcilar2021breaking} propose three expressiveness datasets EXP, CSL, and SR25, which have been widely used in recent studies on powerful GNNs.
-However, these datasets have significant limitations.
-First, the datasets do not have sufficient difficulty.
-The EXP and CSL datasets include only 1-WL failure examples, and most GNN variants in recent years can achieve 100\% accuracy.
-Second, the granularity of the datasets is too coarse.
-That is, these datasets include only graphs generated by one method with the same discrimination difficulty.
-Thus, the performance of GNN variants is often either 0 (completely indistinguishable) or 100\% (completely distinguishable), making it difficult to provide a fine-grained expressiveness measure or comparison.
-Finally, the size of the datasets is too small, containing only a few to a few dozen substantially different graphs, and may not be generalizable.
+Without a unified theoretical characterization of expressiveness, employing expressiveness datasets for empirical testing proves valuable.
+Notably, three expressiveness datasets, EXP, CSL, and SR25, and some other combinations of difficult graphs have been introduced by \citet{abboud2020surprising,murphy2019relational,balcilar2021breaking,bouritsas2022improving} and have found widespread usage in recent studies.
+However, the empirical results failed to contribute further to the research due to notable limitations.
+Firstly, they lack sufficient difficulty.
+The EXP and CSL datasets solely consist of examples where 1-WL fails, and most recent GNN variants have achieved perfect accuracy on these datasets.
+Secondly, the granularity of these datasets is too coarse, which means that graphs in these datasets are generated using a single method, resulting in a uniform level of discrimination difficulty.
+Consequently, the performance of GNN variants often falls either at random guessing (completely indistinguishable) or 100\% (completely distinguishable), thereby hindering the provision of a nuanced measure of expressiveness.
+Lastly, these datasets suffer from small sizes, typically comprising only a few substantially different graphs, raising concerns of incomplete measurement.

-To address the limitations of existing expressiveness datasets, we propose a new dataset, BREC, which includes 400 pairs of non-isomorphic graphs in 4 major categories, namely Basic graphs, Regular graphs, Extension graphs, and CFI graphs, whose difficulty ranges from 1-WL to 4-WL.
-Compared to existing datasets, BREC has a greater difficulty (up to 4-WL), finer granularity (able to compare models between 1-WL and 3-WL), and larger scale (400 pairs of graphs each of which is essentially different from others), addressing the shortcomings of previous datasets.
+To overcome the limitations of previous datasets for a more meaningful empirical evaluation of realized expressiveness, i.e., the expressiveness that a practical model instance can achieve, we first propose BREC, a new expressiveness dataset containing 1-WL-indistinguishable graphs in 4 major categories: Basic, Regular, Extension, and CFI graphs.
+Compared to previous datasets, BREC has a greater difficulty (up to 4-WL-indistinguishable), finer granularity (can compare models between 1-WL and 3-WL), and larger scale (800 non-isomorphic graphs organized into 400 pairs, which can be easily extended to 319600 pairs or even more).